Hoshitango Imachi: Life and career

 Hoshitango became a Japanese citizen in October 2000.
 His Japanese name was registered as Tango Hoshi.

 Retirement from sumo

 After retiring he opened a sports bar and restaurant called Tan & Go Dining which specialized in Japanese and South American fusion cuisine.

 Fighting style

 Hoshitango was an oshi-sumo specialist who preferred pushing and thrusting techniques to fighting on the mawashi.
 His most common winning kimarite were hataki-komi (slap down), hiki-otoshi (pull down) and okuri dashi (push out from behind).

 Professional wrestling career

-Imachi is currently a professional wrestler for the Japanese company DDT Pro-Wrestling (DDT), debuting on December 29, 2006, under his shikona Hoshitango, and has also wrestled for All Japan Pro Wrestling, Ice Ribbon and Wrestle-1.
+Salomón is currently a professional wrestler for the Japanese company DDT Pro-Wrestling (DDT), debuting on December 29, 2006, under his shikona Hoshitango, and has also wrestled for All Japan Pro Wrestling, Ice Ribbon and Wrestle-1.
 As a finishing maneuver, Hoshitango uses the Argentine backbreaker and chokeslam.
 Due to his age and outside activities, he is a semi-regular performer.